PedroAragaoDias/synology-photos-memories-and-geo-mapping/README.md

 >
 > ![Synology DDNS](https://github.com/PedroAragaoDias/synology-photos-memories-and-geo-mapping/blob/main/instructions/Synology%20DDNS.png?raw=true)

-After installing "Docker Manager", you just need to go to the "Image" tab, select "Run", configure the container port settings and change the environment variables according to you synology installation.
+After downloading the image, you just need to go to the "Image" tab, select "Run", configure the container port settings and change the environment variables according to you synology installation.
-In the "Run" window "General Settings" chose a name for your container (e.g. *photos-memories*) and click "Next".
-Then, in the "Advanded Settings" window, chose a "Local Port" (this can by any available port e.g. *12345*) and, for the "Container Port", select the same value that is defined for the FLASK_PORT environment variable (you can chose any available port but by default, as you can check bellow, i've chosen 5000).
+In the "Run" window "General Settings" choose a name for your container (e.g. *photos-memories*) and click "Next".
+Then, in the "Advanded Settings" window, choose a "Local Port" (this can by any available port e.g. *12345* <container_local_port>) and, for the "Container Port", select the same value that you define for the FLASK_PORT environment variable (you can choose any available).
 After defining the container ports, adjust the environment variables bellow:

 ![Port Settings e Environment Variables](https://github.com/PedroAragaoDias/synology-photos-memories-and-geo-mapping/blob/main/instructions/Port%20Settings%20&%20Environment%20variables.png?raw=true)